NathanBuiPDX/CS465P/README.md

 ### Setting Up The Homework Repository

-For detailed instructions on how to set up the homework repo, start with the [_instructions_.md](https://github.com/caterinasworld/fullstack-homework/blob/main/hw1/_instructions.md) file.
+For detailed instructions on how to set up the homework repo, start with the instructions file in the hw1 folder.

 ### Checking for Updates